dscamiss/newt/README.md

 # Introduction

-This package provides a PyTorch implementation of a Newton-like learning rate scheduler.
+This package provides a PyTorch implementation of the Newton-like learning rate scheduler.

 The general approach [1] is to attempt to minimize the loss function $L : \Theta \to \mathbb{R}$ by iterating